Junyoung0426/devcourse-DA-_2nd_project/README.md

 ## Usage
 To use this notebook:
-Clone the repository or download the Bank_Marketing.ipynb file.
+- Clone the repository or download the Bank_Marketing.ipynb file.
-Install all required dependencies as listed in the Installation section.
+- Install all required dependencies as listed in the Installation section.
-Open the notebook in Jupyter via the command: bash
+- Open the notebook in Jupyter via the command:jupyter notebook Bank_Marketing.ipynb
-Copy code
-jupyter notebook Bank_Marketing.ipynb
-Execute the notebook cells in order to perform the analysis.
+- Execute the notebook cells in order to perform the analysis.
 ## Features
 Data Exploration: Analyze the distributions and relationships of various variables.
 Visual Analytics: Generate plots to visualize trends and insights.